Universal Algebraic Methods for Constraint Satisfaction Problems: Problem Instance Reductions

 \subsection{The least block algorithm}

 This section describes an algorithm that was apparently discovered by ``some subset of'' Petar Markovi\'c and Ralph McKenzie.
 We first learned about this by reading Markovi\'c's slides~\cite{Markovic:2011} from a 2011 talk in Krakow which gives a one-slide description of the algorithm.
-Since no proof (or even formal statement of the assumptions) from the originators seems to be forthcoming, we include our own version and proof in this section.
+Since no proof (or even formal statement of the assumptions) from the originators of this result seems to be forthcoming, we include our own version and proof in this section.

 Let \bA\ be a finite idempotent algebra and let $\theta$ be a congruence on \bA.
 Recall that by idempotence, every $\theta$-class of $A$ will be a subalgebra of \bA.
-Suppose that, as an algebra, each $\theta$-class comes from a variety, $E$, possessing a $(k+1)$-ary edge term, $e$.
+Suppose that, as an algebra, each $\theta$-class comes from a variety, $\var{E}$, possessing a $(k+1)$-ary edge term, $e$.
 Define $s(x,y)= e(y,y,x,x,\dots,x)$.
-Then according to Definition~\ref{defn:edge-term},
+Then according to Definition~\ref{defn:edge-term}, $\var{E} \vDash s(x,y) \approx x$.
+By iterating $s$ on its second variable, we obtain a binary term $t$ such that